-And for many of the premature babies who manage to survive it is not going to be easy either because the great premature babies can suffer sequels that affect them throughout their lives: blindness, cataracts, retinopathy, myopia, deafness, cerebral palsy, bronchopulmonary dysplasia?
+And for many of the premature babies who manage to survive, it is not going to be easy because many premature babies can suffer long-term conditions throughout their lives: blindness, cataracts, retinopathy, myopia, deafness, cerebral palsy, bronchopulmonary dysplasia.

 Premature babies do not have reserves of body fat and cannot regulate their temperature, so they lose body heat more easily, which could lead to hypothermia, putting their lives at risk.
 They need more energy and care to conserve heat.
 More and more hospitals are encouraging open units that allow unrestricted access to small children.
 In this way, when the baby is stable, the more hours the better the skin-to-skin contact with the parents can be.

 Premature babies may have difficulty feeding because their reflex coordination is not yet mature, and they are not able to suck, swallow and breathe at the same time.
 Therefore, babies born before 30-34 weeks of gestation may need additional help to feed, and may need a nasogastric or orgastric tube for a season, until sucking is effective and they do not make respiratory desaturations at breastfeeding time.
 Many premature infants begin breathing autonomously from birth, but others need resuscitation.
 If the lungs have not finished developing, they also have a higher incidence of apneas and may need to wear a CPAP (continuous positive airway pressure) mask or nasal goggles until their lungs are ready.

 “My milk is more than food, it’s your medicine.
 I can do something real to help my baby, finally, something is in my hands.”